bsoptei/zerda-java-basics/README.md

 ### Where the abstract class is useful?
 [2p]
 #### Your answer:
+Abstract classes are useful in the following cases:
+- if the classes that extend the parent class have numerous common fields and/or methods,
+- if one would like to share code among classes that are closely related,
+- if one would to declare non-static and/or non-final fields

 ### Describe a method!
 Show the necessary parts and how are them called!
 [2p]
 #### Your answer:
+- a method is a collection of statements
+- it is required to perform a specific task

+Parts:
+modifier (public, protected, no-modifier, private) return type ("void" if it not returns a value, value type if it does) name of the method parameter list () body (here you can add your statements)

 ### What is the constructor?
 When it is used?
 [2p]
 #### Your answer:
+- a constructor is a special type of method
+- it initializes the object
+- it provides data for the object
+- it is called when an object is created